-Obesity is common in dogs of all ages, but it usually occurs in middle-aged dogs, and generally in those that are between the ages of 5 and 10.
+While obesity can occur in dogs of all ages, the condition is most commonly seen in middle-aged dogs between the ages of 5 and 10.
 Neutered and indoor dogs also tend to have a higher risk of becoming obese.

 - Weight gain

 Causes of Dog Obesity

 There are several causes of obesity in dogs.
 It is most commonly caused by an imbalance between the energy intake and usage—in other words, the dog eats more calories than they can expend.

 Obesity also becomes more common in old age because of the normal decrease in a dog's ability to exercise, due to arthritis and/or other conditions.

 Offering high-calorie foods, frequent treats and table scraps can also exacerbate this condition.